 Thus the 'Deep Web' includes the 'Dark Web', but also includes all user databases, webmail pages, registration-required web forums, and pages behind paywalls.
 There are huge numbers of such pages, and most exist for mundane reasons.

-We have a 'staging' version of all of our websites that is blocked from being indexed by search engines, so we can check stories before we set them live.
-Thus for every page publicly available on this website (and there are literally millions), there is another on the Deep Web.
+For example we have a 'staging' version of this very website that is blocked from being indexed by search engines, so we can check stories before we set them live.
+Thus for every page publicly available on Tech Advisor (and there are literally millions), there is another on the Deep Web.

 The content management system into which I am typing this article is on the Deep Web.
 So that is another page for every page that is on the live site.
-Meanwhile our work intranet is hidden from search engines, and requires a password.
-It has been live for nearly 20 years, so there are plenty of pages there.
+Meanwhile our company intranet is hidden from search engines, and requires a password.
+You can browse to it if you know the URL, but it won't appear in a Google search.

 Use an online bank account?
 The password-protected bits are on the Deep Web.
 And when you consider how many pages just one Gmail account will create, you understand the sheer size of the Deep Web.